 (Chakana bear photo credit - Michelle Hirbobo, permission Jocotoco)

 Maquipucuna's bear season seemed like my safest bet to see an Andean bear.
 So, throughout 2017 I waited patiently in Quito, biding my time until I started seeing amazing bear photos on Maquipucuna’s Facebook page – bear season had arrived!

 It just happened to coincide with a public holiday on the final days of the year, so I eagerly packed my kit bag and headed into the forest, as giddy as an excited schoolboy.

-After half an hour of brisk walking up a gently sloping hill, with enclosed forest walls to either side, suddenly the landscape opened up on our right side, with glorious panoramic views of the valley below and green, forest mountains beyond.
+After half an hour of brisk walking up a gently sloping hill, with lush forest to either side, suddenly the landscape opened to our right side.
+We were rewarded with glorious panoramic views of the valley below, and cloud forest mountains beyond.

 The Andean bear is currently listed as “Vulnerable: at high risk of extinction in the wild” on the IUCN Red List of threatened species.

-Clearly, something had to change, and that came through Bear Ecologist, Santiago Molina, who initiated a study of bears in Pichincha Province.
+Something had to change, and that came through Bear Ecologist, Santiago Molina, who initiated a study of bears in Pichincha Province.

-Despite the success of bear ecology over the past decade, this work is still very much ongoing.
-With growing public support and recognition of the Andean Bear in Ecuador, there is renewed hope that this shy species can successfully be protected in the future.
+Today, with growing public support and recognition of the Andean Bear in Ecuador, there is renewed hope that this shy species can be successfully protected in the future.

 Andean bears are omnivores and considered the most vegetarian of all bear species.
-Their diet consists mostly of berries, vegetables & bromeliads, with just 5% of food being meat such as small rodents or birds.
+Their diet consists mostly of berries, vegetables & bromeliads, with just 5% of food beng meat such as small rodents or birds.